 Son of Maple Leaf Singers’ founders George and Marie Gillis, Rob Gillis has grown up with music in his blood.
 He played percussion for the chorus starting at just eight years old and has been singing and playing in bands since the age of 10.
 As a founding member of Vancouver band Blue Meenies, Rob sang and played bass guitar for over 25 years.

 In 2007, Rob and his wife Josie joined the Maple Leaf Singers as full-time singing members, taking on various duties including executive and managerial positions.
-Rob has previously directed the chorus for selections featuring Wilson as a soloist, and he became Assistant Director in 2017, and took over as Music Director the following year.
+Rob became Assistant Director in 2017, and took over as Music Director the following year.

 As a Senior General Manager for Sienna Senior Living, Rob blends his passion for superior senior living in perfect harmony with music, often inviting the Maple Leaf Singers to provide their theatre quality entertainment to those unable to go out to a live performance.

 Accompanist – Gail MacDonald